Many students split their summers, often between a law firm job and a public service position but occasionally between two jobs within public service.

 Be careful not to discourage employers by insisting right away that you cannot spend your whole summer at their organizations.
 Wait until you have received a job offer before you broach the subject with a potential employer.

 If you have already committed half the summer to another organization, you should be upfront about your commitments.

 Be aware that although most nonprofits and government agencies allow splits, not all of them do.
 Check the organization’s website and talk to former interns to see whether or not the organization you are interested in offers a split summer.
-On a related note, be sure you are aware of the internship lengths of the organizations that interest you; for instance, the State Department Legal Advisor’s office only allows half-summer internships.
+On a related note, be sure you are aware of the internship lengths of the organizations that interest you.

 If you cannot work the minimum amount of required weeks and still want to work at both jobs, then you should tell your employer that you are considering a split summer before accepting the position.
 You can base your decision about whether to accept the job offer on the response you get.
 Just be prepared to do some negotiating.